nyu-dl/cluster-support/greene/README.md

 Press Ctrl-C if you want to stop the port forwarding SSH connection.

 ***From now on you may run your own Jupyter Lab with RTX8000/V100, congratulations!***

+## SquashFS for your read-only files

+Here we will convert read-only file such as data to a SquashFS file which reduces the inode load.
+It also compresses the data so you save on disk space as well.

+Imp note 1: Please first check if the dataset you need is present in `/scratch/work/public/datasets/'.
+If you are using datasets that you think are useful to many others, please send a mail to HPC so that they can make a common SquashFS in /work/public/.
+This tutorial was assuming you have some specific folder which you frequently use that has many files.

+1. Check your current quota usage using `myquota`
+2. Go to your folder that contains your datasets and you can check the number of files using ` for d in $(find $(pwd) -maxdepth 1 -mindepth 1 -type d); do n_files=$(find $d | wc -l); echo $d " " $n_files; done`
+3. I will assume the folder that we want to convert is called DatasetX which contains many files (also handles subfolders with more files).
+Let's first make an env variable which points to your dataset as follows:
+`export DATASET_PATH=/path/to/DatasetX` ,  `export DATASET_NAME=DatasetX` and `export SINGULARITY_DATASET_PATH=/${DATASET_NAME}`
+Next run:
+`singularity exec --bind ${DATASET_PATH}:${SINGULARITY_DATASET_PATH}:ro /scratch/work/public/singularity/centos-8.2.2004.sif find ${SINGULARITY_DATASET_PATH} | wc -l`
+Here you should be able to see the number of files in DatasetX.
+4. Make a folder in your scratch where you want to store your SquashFS files.
+Move to this folder.
+5. Now we will run `mksquashfs`.
+`singularity exec --bind ${DATASET_PATH}:${SINGULARITY_DATASET_PATH}:ro /scratch/work/public/singularity/centos-8.2.2004.sif mksquashfs ${SINGULARITY_DATASET_PATH} ${DATASET_NAME}.sqf -keep-as-directory`
+6. Now we have SquashFS file DatasetX.sqf, it will have the same number of files inside, but the disk usage will be lower.
+We can check this as follows:
+`ls -lh ${DATASET_NAME}.sqf`
+and
+`du -sh ${DATASET_PATH}`

+Now let's make sure we can reach the contents of this SquashFS file :
+1. Start the singularity container with the SquashFS as an overlay.
+`singularity exec --overlay ${DATASET_NAME}.sqf:ro /scratch/work/public/singularity/cuda11.0-cudnn8-devel-ubuntu18.04.sif /bin/bash`
+2. Go to the following location and you should see your dataset within the container.
+`cd /DatasetX`

+So just as we have done before, this is just an additional overlay that you will add to your Singularity command when running your job :)

+Imp note 2: After you confirm the SquashFS file is good, you can delete the folder {insert path to folder enclosing DatasetX}/DatasetX to save inode! :D

+## Submitit on greene (Advanced)

+Submitit is a python wrapper that makes it super easy to submit jobs, sweeps and handles timeouts and restarts for your job.
+For examples and docs please see [Submitit](https://github.com/facebookincubator/submitit).

+Here I will assume you have already used submitit as part of your workflow and will only mention what needs to be added so you can use it with Singularity and SquashFS.

+We will use the following as our running example: [detr](https://github.com/facebookresearch/detr)

+1. Clone the repo `git clone https://github.com/facebookresearch/detr.git`
+2. Make a folder called experiments in your scratch.
+3. The file changes you need are available in the folder submitit_example.
+    - Make sure you have an overlay ready which has a conda installation as described earlier in the tutorial.
+Your /ext3/ folder should contain an env.sh file such as the example provided in the submitit_example folder.
+    - You will need to copy the slurm.py and python-greene files into your desired location.
+        - `slurm.py`:  This file has the necessary changes that allow the singularity to know about the network details such as port address etc.
+        - `python-greene` : this is an executable file that provides you with the ability to use singularity with submitit.
+Lines 57 and 58 in the python-greene are currently set to use two overlays - one has my conda installation and the other is the SquashFS with the dataset.
+*For this example, you directly use this file.
+But for your experiments, you will change line 57 and 58 to point to the right location.*
+Line 59 binds the slurm.py file that you have copied, to the one that exists internally in the submitit package.

+4. Replace the `run_with_submitit.py` file in the detr repo you cloned with the provided one in the submitit_example folder.
+This file has cluster specific arguments.
+In lines 31 and 32, add your username so that all the jobs can reach your shared experiment folder.
+You are now ready to run your job!

+(I have also done all the above steps and provided the folder `/scratch/ask762/tutorial` where the only thing you need to change is line 31 & 32 in `detr/run_with_submitit.py` to have your username and you should be able to submit a job :)